laravel-notification-channels/gammu/README.md

 ...
 ```

 The sender is the default sender name defined in `phones` table.
-If it's not set, it will automatically select the data from `phones` table.
+If it's not set, it will automatically select the first data from `phones` table.
 This setting is useful if you have multiple sender.
-If not, just leave it blank.

 #### Using Gammu Api

-Make sure your [Gammu Api](https://github.com/kristiandrucker/gammuApi) has properly configured and able to send SMS via it's API.
-The [Gammu Api](https://github.com/kristiandrucker/gammuApi) can be installed in the same machine or in different machine.
+Make sure your Gammu Api has properly configured and able to send SMS via it's API.
+The Gammu Api can be installed in the same machine or in different machine.

 Add these settings in `config/services.php` to send SMS.